Luís de Sousa (writer): Writing

 He made his profession on 8 September 1614, and took the name by which he is known as a writer, Frei Luís de Sousa.
 In 1616, on the death of Frei Luís Cacegas, another notable Dominican who had collected materials for a history of the order and for a life of the famous archbishop of Braga, Dom Bartholomew of the Martyrs, the task of writing these books was confided to Frei Luís.
 The Life of the Archbishop appeared in 1619, and the first part of the Chronicle of St Dominic in 1623, while the second and third parts appeared posthumously in 1662 and 1678; in addition he wrote, by order of the government, the Annals of D. John III., which were published by Alexandre Herculano in 1846.
 After a life of about nineteen years spent in religion, he died on 5 May 1632, in Benfica, Lisbon, leaving behind him a memory of strict observance and personal holiness.

 The Chronicle of St Dominic and the Life of the Archbishop have the defect of most monastic writings—they relate for the most part only the good, and exaggerate it without scruple, and they admit all sorts of prodigies, so long as these tend to increase devotion.
 Briefly, these books are panegyrics, written for edification, and are not histories at all in the critical sense of the word.
-Their order and arrangement, however, are admirable, and the lucid, polished style, purity of diction, and simple, vivid descriptions, entitle Frei Luís de Sousa to rank as a great prose-writer.
-His metaphors are well chosen, and he employs on appropriate occasions familiar terms and locutions, and makes full use of those charming diminutives in which the Portuguese language is rich.
-His prose is characterized by elegance, sweetness and strength, and is remarkably free from the affectations and false rhetoric that characterized the age.
+They include a lucid, polished style, purity of diction, and simple, vivid descriptions.
+His metaphors are well chosen, and he employs on appropriate occasions familiar terms and locutions, and makes full use of those diminutives in which the Portuguese language is rich.
+His prose is characterized by elegance, sweetness and strength, and is free from the affectations and false rhetoric that characterized the age.